jbarham/django-docker-heroku-tutorial/README.md

 Our Docker Compose configuration file, [`docker-compose.yml`](./docker-compose.yml), defines four services, `web`, `worker`, `db` and `redis`, each of which runs in a separate Docker container.
-(Note that the internal hostname for each service is same as the service name.
+(Note that the internal hostname for each service is the same as the service name.
 So to connect to the Redis server from Django we use `redis:6379` as the *hostname:port* pair.)

 Taking each service in turn: